Dye Fabric With Tea-3 Modern Rules To Follow!

 Soak the fabric in tea water

-Wash the fabric to make it completely free from stain or dirt.
-If yours is a new one then just spray water on it as you want your item get damped.
-You can also soak the fabric into water but make sure you don’t completely dry it.
+- Wash the fabric to make it completely free from stains or dirt.
+If yours is a new one then just spray water on it as you want your item to get damped.
+You can also soak the fabric in the water but make sure you don’t completely dry it.

-When the desired color will come out, add the damp fabric into it.
+- When the desired color will come out, add the damp fabric to it.
 Make sure the fabric is completely immersed in the tea dye bath.

-To make sure the fabric rests under the water, any wooden spoon or spatula may help you to swirl the fabric.
+- To make sure the fabric rests under the water, and wooden spoon or spatula may help you to swirl the fabric.

-Tea dye is good for natural fibers.
+- Tea dye is good for natural fibers.
 It will not work on synthetic fiber.
 Check every few minutes for fabrics like linen or cotton as the color easily penetrates inside them.
-For other fabrics you need not to worry that much.
+For other fabrics, you need not worry that much.

 Pre-wash the fabric